 In the gardens of long ago, the favorite edging plant seems to have been the Variegated Bishop’s-weed (2), Aegopodium, podagraria variegatum, a crisp, neat foliage plant with white-margined leaves.
 This is so persistent that often it is the only thing left to indicate that in the past a garden stood there.
-Bugle-weed (1) Ajuga genevensis, is a fine edging plant that produces flowers which vary from dull red to white and blue.
-The Purpleleaf Bugle (3), Ajuga reptans rubra, is prostrate in habit, has deep purplish-blue flowers and purplish leaves.
+Bugle-weed (1) Ajuga genevensis, is a fine-edging plant that produces flowers that vary from dull red to white and blue.
+The Purple leaf Bugle (3), Ajuga reptans rubra, is prostrate in habit, and has deep purplish-blue flowers and purplish leaves.
 Since it is very low-growing, it can be used in front of the other edging plants mentioned.
-The Purpleleaf Bugle will do well in shade, but if the situation is -very sunny, Bluebells of Scotland (19) or Harebell, Campanula rotundifolia, will probably be more satisfactory.
-It’s neat foliage and airy blue flowers make it welcome wherever it is found.
+The Purple leaf Bugle will do well in shade, but if the situation is -very sunny, Bluebells of Scotland (19) or Harebell, Campanula rotundifolia, will probably be more satisfactory.
+Its neat foliage and airy blue flowers make it welcome wherever it is found.

-This survival -of-the -fittest garden can have a variety of colors.
-Nominees are not limited to any particular race, creed or colors.
+This survival-of-the-fittest garden can have a variety of colors.
+Nominees are not limited to any particular race, creed, or color.
 Take the Bellflowers, for instance: we tend to think of them as rather refined garden subjects, but there is one of the family that refuses to accept conventional bounds.
 The European Bellflower (8), Campanula rapunculoldes, although an immigrant, has accepted all of our country it can lay root to.